We welcome and appreciate support from corporations and foundations that share our values and that want to aid projects that:

 - Extras that complete the experience and increase the value of attending Quality Talks live in Washington, DC: Informal offstage gatherings—“hubs”—where presenters and audience members continue conversations sparked by the talks; a private networking reception for leaders; special guests; and a VIP dinner.

-- Research projects create and test ideas that are important to health care quality, policy and advocacy.
-Findings help us understand what drives performance improvement, identify best practices to share and develop NCQA programs.
+- Projects help us understand what drives performance improvement, identify best practices to share and develop NCQA programs.

 Phyllis Torda Health Care Quality Fellowship